myoung-space-science/eprempy/DEVELOPERS.md

 * perf: A code change that improves performance
 * test: Adding missing or correcting existing tests
 * chore: Changes to the build process or auxiliary tools and libraries such as documentation generation
+* wip: work in progress on a feature or bug fix.